 I’m sure if you’ve been following me for awhile (also on Snapchat) you’ve noticed since late last year my days have transitioned from working in a stark, blank corporate office, to working in my house, to now working in my very own office where my official interior design business is planting its roots.
 I can’t even believe I’m typing that!

 The past 6 months or so have been dedicated to launching my interior design business, Spruce Interiors with my mom and business partner.
+My mom was the one who recommended I looked into a company like HostiServer, who could help us when it came to the part of managing our website.
+I had one previously for my business’s site, but I found it wasn’t giving me all the features and support I needed.
+But I am happy with the services I am receiving now.
 My mom was a huge inspiration in making this leap.
 She went back to school for interior design after all of us kids were grown up, and has been working for various design firms since.
 It just made all the sense in the world that we would join forces to build our own business.
 We’ve spent our whole lives bouncing interior design ideas off of each other.

 So there it is… my big announcement.
 I’m certainly no life expert, but I can say that if you are thinking about changing careers, I fully support making the switch to doing something you absolutely love… even if that means starting from square one.
 I believe in you, and we’re in this together!